Ziltch/IsItABusinessDay/README.md

 TODO:
-Make Tests for 2016, 2018, and a random year to check that everything works every year Make Test for an entire leapyear.
+Make Tests for a random year to check that everything works every year